alec-kingsley/jotter/README.md

 The grammar does not yet allow for the '-' operator to be used outside of subtraction except as the first element of an expression. i.e., `-1 + 3` is fine, as is `3 - 1`, but `3 + -1` is not.

+### Piecewise Functions

+For piecewise functions, the relations are evaluated top-to-bottom, with the first true one found being picked.
+As this is atypical for mathematical definitions, it is not recommended to take advantage of this.

 ### Supported Units

 - meter